brianschubert/oh-my-zsh-custom/README.md

 By default, Oh My Zsh's custom directory is located at `~/oh-my-zsh/custom`.
 The simplest way to use this repo is to clone it to that location.
 Alternatively, clone anywhere and point `$ZSH_CUSTOM` to the clone location.

 This repo includes several submodules that need to be initialized/populated.
-This can be done automatically at clong time by passing `--recurse-submodules`.
+This can be done automatically at cloning time by passing `--recurse-submodules`.
 Since some submodules are quite large (e.g. powerlevel10k), it's also recommended to pass `--shallow-submodules` to perform shallow clones for the submodules.

 ```shell
 $ cd ~/.oh-my-zsh/